9999 Redwood Road

 Visitors can explore miles of beautiful hiking, riding, and bicycling trails through grasslands, chaparral, and shady eucalyptus groves, or along the shores of Lake Chabot.
 The East Bay Skyline National Trail, which traverses 31 miles of East Bay hills from Richmond to Castro Valley, runs the length of the park.
 Anthony Chabot is connected to Cull Canyon Regional Recreation Area by a six-mile section of the Chabot-to-Garin Regional Trail.

 The Chabot Family Campground, overlooking Lake Chabot, is a year-round getaway only minutes from the city (camping fee).
 The camp has 63 walk-in and tent campsites, and 12 trailer/RV campsites with full hookups (sewer, water, and 30 amp electrical).
+Walk-in sites (13-22) are closed from November 1st through March 31st.
+Walk-in sites are NOT backpack sites.
+Reservations are taken for Walk-In sites starting 12 weeks to the day, and up to 2 days prior.
 Bathrooms include hot showers.
 For entertainment, campers may take advantage of naturalist-led campfire programs (Saturday evenings Memorial Day – Labor Day), an amphitheater, and hiking/fishing access to Lake Chabot.
 There are reservable group campsites within the park as well.
 For reservations, call 1-888-EBPARKS (1-888-327-2757), option 2, up to 12 weeks in advance, or click HERE to book a campsite online.
 Note that group campsites cannot be reserved online.

 For Chabot campground map and rules, click here.